 4) No seriously, WHAT IS WRONG WITH YOU PEOPLE?
 Why do we have to keep explaining that murder, and sexual abuse of children, nuns, and altar boys is wrong?
 What is it with you protecting pedophiles, and old men taking child brides and defending marital rape?
 Or your weird obsession with human sacrifice, cannibalism and torture?
 This is some weird evil!
 Take it from a witch who knows things about the Spirit Realm: y’all could use a thorough exorcism.

 There are minority deviations from every religious tradition.
-I do think it is fair to say that relatively speaking, Witches are a collection of most deviant of the worlds deviations, and even we have deviations of THAT.
-On my blog, I speak for own witchy self, from my relatively broad and eclectic witchy experience, which I think is in alignment with a broad swath of modern witchcraft thealogy and practice that runs right down the middle of the parade.
+Relatively speaking, Witches are a collection of most deviant of the worlds deviations, and even we have deviations of THAT.
+On my blog, I speak for own witchy self, from my eclectic witchy experience, which I think is in alignment with a broad swath of modern witchcraft thealogy and practice that runs right down the middle of the parade.
 However, I’m fully aware that I am a weirdo among wyrdoes.
 Best yet, so are you, so let’s give each other a break, ummkay?

-7) I’ve heard the criticism of some of my phrasing in this section, and have removed a sentence.
-It was originally intended to be inclusive, and I do understand the nuances around those terms, but in a comedy piece bannered with chocolate chip cookies, I didn’t intend to trip onto the landmine of the trans-inclusion debate; this was not the piece for that deeper conversation.
+7) I’ve heard the criticism of some of my phrasing in this section, and have removed a problematic sentence.
+It was originally intended to be radically inclusive.
+In a comedy piece bannered with chocolate chip cookies, I didn’t intend to trip onto the landmine of the trans-inclusion debate.
 Suffice it to say, I give no credence to the TERF position, and see it as a minority screed that will die out with the dinosaurs who spew it.
-Theirs may be the past, but it will not be our future, and Starhawk and Z. and the rest of their TERF cabal are free to resent me for it, too.
-However, if my general phrasing made the very people I intended to champion, to instead feel upset or misunderstood, I humbly apologize for the blunder.
+Theirs may be the past, but it will not be our future.
+Starhawk and Z. and the rest of their cabal are free to resent me for it, too.
+However, if my general phrasing made the very people I intended to champion, to instead feel upset or misunderstood, I humbly apologize.